yanivyacoby/a-guide-to-your-phd/guide.md

 **Set reasonable expectations for yourself.**
 A PhD is a long process -- no one expects you to come in knowing everything.
+Set healthy and reasonable expectations for yourself based on _where_ you are in the process.

 **Learn what your advisor's expectations are.**
 It is _always_ a good idea to be proactive, solicit feedback about your progress, communication skills, etc.,